 Day 3: Go Hiking

 With your third and final day in Lassen Volcanic National Park, pick another hike or two to do!
-I wrote a whole blog post on the 7 best hikes in Lassen Volcanic National Park, but by this point you’ve already done most of them!
+I wrote a whole blog post on the best hikes in Lassen Volcanic National Park, so check that out for more details on trailhead locations, hiking stats, and more practical tips.

 - Lassen Peak Trail: Extremely strenuous, 5-mile summit to the top of Lassen Peak.
 You’ll gain over 2000 feet of elevation and end up at 10,500 feet above sea level!

-- Kings Creek Falls Trail: Moderate, 2.8-mile hike with almost 700 feet of elevation gain (AllTrails has the elevation wrong) down to an impressive waterfall.
+- Kings Creek Falls Trail: Moderate, 2.8-mile hike with almost 700 feet of elevation gain down to an impressive waterfall.
 The scenery on this hike is unreal- you’ll get panoramic views of the park, up close and personal with burned trees from the 2021 Dixie Fire, and walk through lush meadows.
 The rock scramble on the way back up is fun too!

 - Chaos Crags to Crags Lake Trail: Moderately challenging, 4-mile, out-and-back hike with 984 feet of elevation gain.
 You’ll hike to Crags Lake and enjoy the scenery of these plug volcanoes, the Chaos Crags, on the way.